-Now it is being adapted for BBC3, with the author herself penning the screenplay.
+The bestseller has since been adapted for a 12-part BBC Three drama series, with the author herself penning the screenplay.

 When is Sally Rooney’s Normal People on TV?

-The two main parts have now been cast – and director Lenny Abrahamson is taking the chance to highlight a couple of rising stars.
+The two main parts in the cast were cast earlier in 2019, with director Lenny Abrahamson taking the chance to highlight a couple of rising stars.

-Daisy Edgar Jones will play the role of Marianne, while Paul Mescal will play Connell.
+Daisy Edgar Jones plays the role of Marianne, while newcomer Paul Mescal plays Connell.

 Edgar Jones previously appeared in Cold Feet as Olivia Marsden and in Gentleman Jack as Delia Rawson, while this is Mescal’s first-ever television role.

 — Normal People (@NormalPeopleBBC) May 30, 2019

 Speaking to RadioTimes.com ahead of the show’s launch, Edgar Jones said that she was “proud” of the “ugly” and realistic sex scenes in the show.

 Abrahamson commented: “In Daisy Edgar Jones and Paul Mescal, I feel I have found two young actors who can vividly capture Marianne and Connell and bring alive the profound and beautiful relationship at the centre of the story.
 It’s also lovely for me to be shooting in Ireland again and telling an Irish story after shooting abroad.
 The film and TV industry here is full of talented and committed people who can stand shoulder to shoulder with the best in the world.”